-(2) demonstrate to the satisfaction of the Secretary that, with respect to the 1997 mar-
+(2) demonstrate to the satisfaction of the Secretary that, with respect to the 1997 marketing year-

-- (A) the producer was a quota holder and realized income (or would have realized income, as determined by the Secretary, but for a medical hardship or crop disaster during the 1997 marketing year) from the production of tobacco through- - (i) the active production of tobacco; - (ii) the lease and transfer of tobacco quota to another farm: - (iii) the rental of all or part of the farm of the quota holder, including the right to produce tobacco, to another tobacco producer: or - (iv) the hiring of a quota tenant to produce tobacco: - (B) the producer was a quota lessee: or - (C) the producer was a quota tenant.
+(A) the producer was a quota holder and realized income (or would have realized income, as determined by the Secretary, but for a medical hardship or crop disaster during the 1997 marketing year) from the production of tobacco through-

+(i) the active production of tobacco;

+(ii) the lease and transfer of tobacco quota to another farm;

+(iii) the rental of all or part of the farm of the quota holder, including the right to produce tobacco, to another tobacco producer; or

+(iv) the hiring of a quota tenant to produce tobacco;

+(B) the producer was a quota lessee; or

+(C) the producer was a quota tenant.

-BASÉ QUOTA LEVEL.-
+(c) BASE QUOTA LEVEL.-

-- (1) IN GENERAL.-The Secretary shall determine, for each quota holder, quota lessee, and quota tenant, the base quota level for the 1995 through 1997 marketing years. - (2) QUOTA HOLDERS.-The base quota level for a quota holder shall be equal to the average tobacco farm marketing quota established for the farm owned by the quota holder for the 1995 through 1997 marketing years.
+(1) IN GENERAL.-The Secretary shall determine, for each quota holder, quota lessee, and quota tenant, the base quota level for the 1995 through 1997 marketing years.

-(3) QUOTA LESSEES.-The base quota level for a quota lessee shall be equal to-

-50 percent of the average number of pounds of tobacco quota established for the farm for the 1995 through 1997 marketing
+(2) QUOTA HOLDERS.-The base quota level for a quota holder shall be equal to the average tobacco farm marketing quota established for the farm owned by the quota holder for the 1995 through 1997 marketing years.
+(3) QUOTA LESSEES.-The base quota level for a quota lessee shall be equal to- (A) 50 percent of the average number of pounds of tobacco quota established for the farm for the 1995 through 1997 marketing years- (i) that was leased and transferred to a

-(i) that was leased and transferred to a farm owned by the quota lessee; or
+(i) that was leased and transferred to a farm owned by the quota lessee; or the principal producer of the tobacco quota.
+(4) QUOTA TENANTS.-The base quota level for a quota tenant shall be equal to the sum of-